 As the fall and winter seasons approach I’m reminded that it is prime season for outages in my area.
 Powerlines, cable lines, and fiber lines are all above ground next to the forest of trees in my area.
 Every year we’ve had a power and/or Internet outages, some lasting for days.

 As your smarthome relies more and more on Internet, cloud services, and power what should you do to prepare for the inevitable?
+Outages are one of the downsides of having a smart home, but you can be prepared.
 Here is some advice I’ve learned over the years.